maryam-dv/-Pastel-Sticky-Note-Widget/README.md

 A cute &amp; aesthetic pastel sticky note widget built with Electron.js.
 It stays on top of your screen, lets you add tasks, check them off, move the widget around, and resize it!
 📂 How to Install & Run
 Step 1: Install Node.js & npm
 Make sure you have Node.js installed.
-If not, download it here.
 After installation, check by running: node -v npm -v